romabeckman/dtophp/README.md

 Dtophp\Configuration::setValidatorEngine('MyNameSpace\To\LaravelValidator');
 ```

-Below the class that will execute validation, exemple in Laravel.
+Below the class that will perform the validation.
 Important, the class must be implemented in your application.
 And, It´s required implements ``ValidatorInterface`` interface.
 ```php
 class LaravelValidator implements ValidatorInterface {